internal

 MEGA • A downloadable program with highly configurable phylogeny tools for smaller sequence sets.

 FastTree • Does what it says on the tin: makes trees - even really, really large ones - fast.
-Not an online implementation.
+Not an online implementation - you've got to run it locally.

 NGPhylogeny.fr • A server with a bunch of alignment and phylogeny tools.